What Does it Mean to Study Web Design?

 Strong Web site usability separates truly effective Web sites from competitors that use unskilled amateurs or poorly executed Web templates.
 Since even a slight improvement in usability can earn a company millions of dollars in revenue, this group of experts tends to command large salaries and consulting fees for strong performance.

 When the first wave of dot-com mania hit the United States in the early 1990s, it seemed like anyone who knew how to write a line of HTML found themselves earning ludicrous amounts of money working for (or running) a startup technology company.
 Unfortunately, very few of these original net-preneurs could convert their business models into stable, solvent companies.

 Though it took some time for Web design professionals to come to grips with the reality of working for salary, the entrepreneurial spirit of the world wide Web refused to die.
 Many talented Web designers still put their skills to work as the owners of small businesses and startup companies that aim to solve customers' problems - without going bankrupt.

 Many Web designers that work for design firms or large companies run their own small businesses on the side.
 These moonlighting projects can include small, editorial-based Weblogs that generate modest amounts of advertising revenue.
 They can also include highly ambitious projects that target a particular industry or technology for a total overhaul.

 Web Design Licensing and Certification

 Although professional Web designers do not require licenses or certification to gain employment, a number of industry organizations and software publishers offer voluntary certification programs.
-These programs can help assure prospective employers that a new designer understands the specifics of a publishing tool.
-Voluntary certification programs also help veteran Web designers stay abreast of new techniques and technologies.
+Earning these certifications can help demonstrate to prospective employers that you understand the specifics of a publishing tool.
+Voluntary certification programs also help veteran Web designers stay abreast of techniques and technologies in the field.
 Trade organizations also offer vital networking opportunities, along with traditional benefits like health insurance for self-employed Web design professionals.

 Associations and Certification Bodies